✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Schedule 2 hours during which you will work on it daily.

 • To ensure that there is no interruption, schedule to work on this objective when everyone is asleep.
-You need to follow this schedule no matter what.
 Also, it’s best to avoid distractions during this time.

 19. Pareto Analysis